sanjaythrinad/Build_AWS_EC2_Terraform/README.md

     echo $TF_VAR_public_key
     ```

-4. Switch into Terraform Directory present in the cloned repository
+4. Switch into Terraform Directory present in the cloned repository.

     ```
     cd Terraform/
     ```

-5. Run below commands to initialize the aws provider, plan and apply the plan
+5. Run below commands to initialize the aws provider, plan and apply the plan.

     ```
     terraform init